AdamSEY/easy-chat-pushjs/Readme.md

 # This package is still under development and made for paidtabs.com & ziggs.io
 it's not supposed be available for public, so some parts might be unclear.

-## Your PR's are really appreciated
+## Your PRs are really appreciated

 ### npm Installation